bpmolinari/nina/content/family/connole/_index.md

 > MOTOR FATALITY.
 The inquest as to the cause of the death of Frank Connole, who was killed by a motor accident early on Tuesday morning, midway between Willunga and Morphett Vale, was opened on Tuesday night at the Court house, before Mr. T. McMurtie, and a jury.
 After formal evidence had been given, the inquest was adjourned until 2 p.m. on Wednesday and it was concluded that night.
 Connole was chauffeur to Dr. C. Newland, of Morphett Vale, and he was found dead on Tuesday morning, his body lying underneath the overturned motor.
 At the enquiry Mounted Constable Wells watched the proceedings on behalf of the police.
 A large number of witnesses were examined.
 The evidence showed that Con-nole, accompanied by John O'Neil and John Fitzgerald, left Morphett Vale in the car, which had been procured from Dr. Newland's residence, at about 11 o'clock on Monday night to find a horse of which O'Neil had charge and which was the property of Aldam Bros., of Willunga.
 The horse broke the bridle, and bolted from the Emu Hotel, where the men had been drinking together.
 They travelled to MacLaren Vale, and called at the Bellevue Hotel, and had a few drinks.
 Thence they proceeded to Willunga, called at the Alma Hotel, and searched Aldam Bros.' paddock.
 Then they started on the return journey.
-At the Cross roads on Goss' Hill the car ran off the main road and capsized, the off front wheel being completely smashed.
+At the crossroads on Goss' Hill the car ran off the main road and capsized, the off front wheel being completely smashed.
 Frank Connole, according to the medical evidence, was killed instantaneously.
 O'Neil was severely injured, but Fitzgerald escaped with a shaking.
 When the accident occurred O'Neil and Fitzgerald cleared out, leaving Connole crushed under the car.
 They did not inform any one of the accident.
 The jury returned a verdict that the deceased, Frank Connole, came to his death by the accidental upsetting of a motor car on the main road near Willunga on May 1, 1906, and they added the following rider:
 "We wish the coroner severely to censure the witnesses, O'Neil and Fitzgerald, for the cowardly and unmanly way in which they left the deceased after the accident. "
 Fitzgerald was called before the jury and censured by the coroner but O'Neil was not present as he is still confined to his bed suffering from injuries received as a result of the accident.
 Fitzgerald as previously stated, escaped without any injury.
 Connole's widowed mother lives at Morphett Vale, to which place the body was taken yesterday for interment.